OCA/helpdesk/helpdesk_mgmt_fieldservice/readme/USAGE.rst

 * Go to Helpdesk
 * Create or select a ticket
-* In the "Service Requests" tab, you can create service requests for the FSM team
+* In the "Service Orders" tab, you can create service orders for the FSM team

 To close a ticket, all the related service orders must be closed.